PoisotLab/Mangal.jl/docs/src/methods.md

 interactions that are of the mutualist type can be done with `[Pair("type", "mutualism")]`.

+## A note about paging

+!!! danger "Paging maters"
+    By default, functions will only return the top n results, where n depends on the server settings.
+If you need to see all results, then looping through pages is required.

+Paging is controlled by two parameters in the `query` argument of every
+function: `page`, and `count`.
+The queries start at `"page" => 0` by default, and `count` can be increased up to 200.
+Getting records 201 to 400 for a request would be done with `["page" => 1, "count" => 200]`.

 ## A convenient shortcut

 In *most* cases, one wants to retrieve all descendants of an object -- for example, all nodes in a network, or all networks in a dataset.
 These methods are automatically generated, and basically take care of doing the paging for you.

-!!! important "Paging"
-    By default, functions other than `getallof` will only return the top n results, where n depends on the server settings.
-If you need to see all results, then looping through pages is required.
-Simply add `"page" => page` to your query.

 ```@docs
 getallof